Getting Your Commercial Invoice Right for International Shipping

 List of Common Commercial Invoice requirements:

-1. Company name/ website/ logo
+1. Company name, website, logo

 2. Item description – be sure to get specific on the item description, this should include the materials used, not the marketing language for the product.
+If there are multiple items included, use the packing list to ensure you give a complete item description for everything included.

 3. Country of Origin – this is where the products or components are manufactured.
 It’s important to trace the provenance of each part of the product if they come from different places.